ktland/SchoolNotes/Summer 2022/Linux Installation & Configuration/LinuxIC_LectureNotes.md

   - this process frees up admins to monitor computing operations rather than manually configuring and updating systems
 - **Security**: Linux can help offset security issues because it is one of the most secure and reliable OSs available
   - Linux is open source meaning its source code can be inspected for vulnerabilities and compatibility issues

+## Module 4: Open Source Software and Licensing

+### Open Source Philosophy

+- Philosophy that users have the right to obtain the software source code and modify it for their own use
+- Software projects use source code; a human-readable set of computer instructions
+- **UNIX** source code language preceded Linux
+  - UNIX was created at AT&T Bell Labs in 1969
+- Standards organizations like **IEEE** and **POSIX** ensure that code has the ability to be compatible with other programs and operating systems for collaboration
+- **GNU Project** built tools that are compatible with UNIX, which were used to create Linux and now make Linux a more complete package